Post-doctoral fellows

 Events and workshops

 You can find selected events, trainings, and workshops from across campus that may be of interest in the calendar below.
-Many of these events are offered by UVic Libraries, research computing, Learning and Teaching Support and Innovation, and research security.
-You may also wish to look at the workshops offered through the Equity and Human Rights office.
-The Innovation Centre also runs events for those looking to take their research to industry.
-See their LinkedIn or contact them for more information.
+These are a selected list of events offered by UVic Libraries, the Digital Scholarship Commons, Research Computing, Learning and Teaching Support and Innovation, and Research Security.

 Postdoc Appreciation Week 2025

 Postdoc Appreciation Week (PAW) is an annual global event to recognize the key contributions of postdocs to research and innovation.
-This year, PAW will be from September 15-19, 2025.
+The most recent PAW was September 15-19, 2025.

 Funding